grisu/gricli/USAGE.md

 Lists all queues that are available for the current environment.

-The current environment is the group you set, the application package and version you choose (if any), as well as the walltime, number of CPUs and memory (RAM).
+The current environment is the group you set, the application package and version you choose (if any).
+The order that these variables are set is important and they should be set in the following order:

+     group
+     package (optional)
+     version (optional)

+Once the environment is defined, the print queues command will list the available queues.

 Parameters: